Travis Jankowski Player Props: Rangers vs. Royals

 Travis Jankowski At The Plate

-- Jankowski has two doubles, a triple and three walks while batting .304.
+- Jankowski is batting .333 with three doubles, a triple and four walks.

-- Jankowski has gotten a hit in five of 10 games this season (50.0%), with multiple hits twice.
+- Jankowski has gotten at least one hit in 54.5% of his games this season (six of 11), with more than one hit three times (27.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.